zunderscore/StardewWebApi/README.md

 # Stardew Valley Web API

-A mod for Stardew Valley that provides access to some game basic information, actions, and events via an HTTP interface.
+A mod for Stardew Valley that provides access to some game basic information, actions, and events via an HTTP interface listening at `http://localhost:7882/`.

 It's my first game mod, so be gentle.